Ryanair/ng-basics/exercise6-routing/README.md

 [Angular Router](https://angular.io/guide/router#base-href)

 ### App component
-Add `router-outlet` component in the app component's template.
-Create a simple navigation that allows navigating t[TODO]
+Inside the `app` component's template, create a simple navigation that allows access to the routes specified below.

+Also, add `router-outlet` element in the `app` component's template.

 ### Home route
+Create a simple `HomePageComponent` displaying text _You're on home page_.

-Define the `''` route that renders the app component.
+Define the `''` route that renders the `home-page` component.

 Experiment with `pathMatch: 'prefix'` and `pathMatch: 'full'`.
 [Angular Router](https://angular.io/guide/router#define-routes)